-You will perform four exercises to help mobilize your neck.
-We are focusing on the mid back.
-You are starting off with hands on opposite shoulder and then do side bending.
-You are trying to focus on the mid back area where the movement is happening and then you are going to bring your head.
-Your head is going to follow and then you are going to go to the other side.
-Do side bending with the mid back and your head and then go back to the start.
-You are going to arch, focusing on arching in that mid back and your head is going to come back a little bit.
-You are going to go forward rounding through mid back bringing the head forward.
+You will perform four exercises for this exercise to help mobilize your neck, focusing on the mid-back.
+Begin seated in a chair with your back straight, not leaning against the backrest.
+Start crossing your hands onto opposite shoulders and then doing a side bend.
+Focus on the mid-back area where the movement is happening, and then you will move your head.
+Your head will follow this movement, and then you will move to the other side.
+Do side bending with the mid-back and your head, and then return to the start.
+Move forward, rounding through the mid-back area and bringing the head forward.
+You are then going to arch, focusing on arching in that mid-back area and bringing the head back.

-Start off with 2-3 repetitions in each direction.
-When it comes to length of the hold, go for 1-2 seconds hold.
-After you have done that, see how you end up feeling.
-If you feel worse, make sure you are doing the exercises right.
+Start with 2-3 repetitions in each direction.
+Regarding the hold length, go for a 1-2 second hold.
+After you have done that, see how you feel.
+If you feel worse, make sure you are doing the exercises correctly.
 If it still doesn’t feel right, discontinue the exercise.
-If the exercise makes you feel better, you can progress the exercise.
-You can progress to about 5 repetitions in each direction.
+When the exercise makes you feel better, you can progress the exercise.
+You can progress to about five repetitions in each direction.
 You can do this exercise every day.
-We are loosening up the mid back and the neck in order to give the neck more movement.
-Make sure to go through all four of those directions: left side, right side, back and forward.
+And you are loosening up the mid-back and neck to give the neck more movement.
+Make sure to go through all four directions: left side, right side, back, and forward.

-Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about overcoming injury and pain.
+Secondly, if you watch this on YouTube, head above and hit “Subscribe.”
+When you subscribe, you will get a video like this every couple of days where I talk about overcoming injury and pain.